ahmedmuhsin/sftpuploadfunction/README.md

 ## Included Files

-- `Function.java`: The main Azure Function code.
+- `SftpUploadFunction.java`: The main Azure Function code.
 - `encode-ssh-key.ps1`: PowerShell script to base64-encode your SSH private key.
-- `README.md`: This readme file.
+- `testfile.txt`: A sample file that can be used to test the functionality of the app.

 ## Configuration